MilesJoseph/Crypto_Kaggle_Competition/README.md

 G-Research is Europe’s leading quantitative finance research firm.
 We have long explored the extent of market prediction possibilities, making use of machine learning, big data, and some of the most advanced technology available.
 Specializing in data science and AI education for workforces, Cambridge Spark is partnering with G-Research for this competition.
 Watch our introduction to the competition below:

 There is a video available for viewing to contextualize the competition.

+Some of the main things I have done in this project;

+     :rocket: Light GBM - Aside from the submission that everoyne has made at the top of the leaderboard which is noted in the caveat section I have put together an easy to follow Light GBM notebook in the Notebooks section that givve a detailed explanation of the data and algo.
+     :electric_plug: Light GBM with GPU boost module - I also have under the notebooks section a notebook that gives a way to use Light GBM with GPU boost as well as an explanation on the module.
+Since the competition does not allow for internet to be used, I considered bringing in light GBM with GPU as a module from a .tar file but did not end up doing so since the leaderboard is useless, but it gives a good example of how to do so if you wanted.
+     :hammer: Optuna - The main EDA and Model notebook also gives an explanation of hyperparameter tuning with Optuna and crossfold

 ## Evaluation